ADavidson02/funny-dev/README.md

 https://frontend.turing.io/projects/module-3/binary-challenge.html

 ## Project Overview
 For this project, I deciced to work with creating an express server to have a simple back end I could post jokes to and fetch from.
 The current site is in the view of a single user.
 The user can save the random jokes that appears on the front page by pressing the heart button.
-Their saved jokes will then appear on the favorites page where the user can delete the jokes using the trash can button.
-Eventually there will be a search function to search the saved jokes and jokes with a punch line will also be added.
+Their saved jokes will then appear on the favorites page where the user can delete the jokes using the trash can button or search their jokes by keywords.
+I would like to expand the site to include two part jokes and have a login page for users.

 ## Goals
 For this project I wanted to create a backend to hold the jokes the used favorited and have them reload.